Irish Citizenship by Birth

 The applicant can also request consular assistance from Irish embassies and other consulates abroad, such as those of any EU member states in countries of which there is no Irish representation.

-Who Is Eligible For an Irish Citizen By Birth?
+Who Is Eligible For an Irish Citizenship By Birth?

 All people who were born in the Republic of Ireland before January 1st, 2005, automatically gain citizenship by birth, no matter the nationalities of the parents.